Are you Sure?

 You see, a test has never met you, and the results might be off for any of a variety of reasons.
 It's a well-known fact that every "test" out there (even the venerable MBTI!) tends to be mistaken by at least one letter, and sometimes ALL of the letters are wrong.
 And some people don't agree with their result, so they change a letter here or there to suit, or pick their code from reading an appealing type description (apparently INFJ descriptions look attractive to many people, especially with all the emphasis on it being the "rarest type").

-The problem may be exacerbated when folks join a mailing list or bulletin board for a given type (this problem doesn't apply only to INFJs, you see).
+This challenge of being mis-typed may be exacerbated when folks join a mailing list or bulletin board for a given type (this problem doesn't apply only to INFJs, you see).
 Then they get "brainwashed" about how they should see themselves, and they may get intensely ego-identified with a type pattern that doesn't suit them.
-They invest in a group identity about how attractive this type code is, even while sometimes complaining they aren't "typical" or don't "relate" to their pattern very well.
+They invest in a group identity about how attractive this type code is, even while complaining they aren't "typical" or don't "relate" to their pattern very well.
 As Dr. Linda Berens says, "Type becomes the story people tell themselves about who they are and the lens used will lead people to confirm what they expect."
 The longer someone spends thinking they're a particular type, the more they get defended against any suggestion that they might have tested inaccurately or mis-chosen.
 Sometimes people who claim their preferences the loudest are folks who are the wrongest!

 Feeling types are especially prone to decide there are "good types" and "bad types," and of course it then becomes an insult to suggest they are a type they have relegated to "bad."
 It can be very difficult to undo this kind of damage, and I hope you keep an open mind when you consider what type you really are, or explore the subject of Type.